Skip to Main Content

 Q: I need access to a journal, but RCSI currently has no subscription.
 How can I access the content?

 A: RCSI Library is very happy to accept suggestions for resources.
-Please see more information at our Recommend a Resource Guide.
-Alternatively, you can also utilise our Document Supply Service
+Please see more information in our Recommend a Resource Guide.
+Alternatively, you can also utilize our Document Supply Service

 Q: I have supplied my students with a module reading list, but I cannot find the titles in the library catalogue/E-Journal Portal/A-Z Resources.